nf-core/ampliseq/docs/output.md

 #### Codons

-Optionally, the ASVs can be filtered if they contain stop codons (`"TAA,TAG"`) in the specified open reading frame of the ASV.
-The filtering step also filters ASVs in the specifed checking range, if they are not multiple of 3.
+Optionally, the ASVs can be filtered against the presence of stop codons in the specified open reading frame of the ASV.
+The filtering step can also filter out ASVs that are not multiple of 3 in length.

-This filtering can be done by the setting the `--filter_codons`.
-By default, the codons are calculated and checked from the beginning to the end of the ASV sequence and the filter also checks if the length is of multiple of 3.
-By default the stop codons that are being screend for is `TAA` and `TAG`.
-These settings can be changed by `--orf_start` option to change the starting position of the codon on the ASV where you would like to start checking of codon usage!
-For example, setting this parameter to `1`, would start checking the ASV for codons from the beginning of the ASV or if it is set to `22`, the check starts the open reading frame from position 22 on each ASV.
-By default, the filtering applies from the `--orf_start` to the end of the ASV.
-But, this can be changed by setting the `--orf_end` to specify the end of the open reading frame where you want to look for stop codons.
-To look for different stop codons than default, `--stop_codons` can be used by specifying other single/multiple stop codons as a comma-separated list with this parameter like: `--stop_codons "TAA,TAG,TGA"`
+Codon filtering can be activated by `--filter_codons`.
+By default, the codons are calculated and checked from the beginning (`--orf_start 1`) to the end (`--orf_end` not set) of the ASV sequence and the filter also checks if the length is a multiple of 3.
+By default, the filter screens for the presence of the stop codons `TAA` and `TAG`.
+To define different stop codons than default, use `--stop_codons`(comma-separated list, e.g. `--stop_codons "TAA,TAG,TGA"`).

-> **NB:** just make sure that when you set `--orf_start` and/or `--orf_end`, the length between `--orf_start` and `--orf_end` is a multiple of 3, otherwise all ASVs would be filtered.

 <details markdown="1">
 <summary>Output files</summary>

-- `codons_filter/`
+- `codon_filter/`
   - `ASV_codon_filtered.fna`: Fasta file of ASV sequences that passes the filter thresholds explained above.
   - `ASV_codon_filtered.table.tsv`: The count table of ASVs that successfully passed through the filter thresholds.
   - `ASV_codon_filtered.list`: List of ASV IDs that pass through the filter thresholds.